wagtail/wagtail-vector-index/docs/architecture.md

 ## `VectorIndex` - `index/base.py`

 `VectorIndex`s are the type most developers will be interacting with.
-A `VectorIndex` represents a set of `Documents` that can be interacted with using the developer-friendly `query`, `similar` and `search` APIs.
+A `VectorIndex` represents a set of `Documents` that can be queried.

-A simple implementation of `VectorIndex` implements one method; `get_documents`, returning an iterable of `Document` objects that are to be stored in the index.
+A simple implementation of `VectorIndex` implements the three public APIs methods; `query`, `similar` and `search`.

-The `rebuild_index` method on a `VectorIndex` takes those documents and stores them in a Vector Backend.
+The `rebuild_index` method on a `VectorIndex` takes those documents and stores them somewhere.

-## `Backend` - `backends/__init__.py`
+Where it is stored depends on the implementation of the `VectorIndex`.
+The package comes with a set of pre-existing `StorageProviders` - these represent some system where vectors can be stored, ranging from `NumpyStorageProvider` where everything is managed in-memory, through `PgvectorStorageProvider` which users your existing PostgreSQL database, to `WeaviateStorageProvider` which enables support for specific SaaS/self-hosted databases.

-`Backend`s represent some system where `Document`s can be stored.
-They're an abstraction that allows us to support multiple ways of managing embeddings ranging from `NumpyBackend` where everything is managed in-memory, through `PgVectorBackend` which uses your existing PostgreSQL database, to `WeaviateBackend` which enables support for specific SaaS/self-hosted databases.
+Each of these storage providers comes with a mixin class that provides the provider-specific methods for inserting and managing entries in the index.

-A `VectorIndex` uses the `Backend` configured as `default` in the Django settings by default.
-It can be overriden on a per-`VectorIndex` level so that multiple `Backend`s can be used in a single project.
+e.g. the `PgvectorIndexMixin` can be mixed in to a `VectorIndex` to store documents in `PgVector`.

-## `Document` - `index/base.py`
+## `Document` - `storage/base.py`

 `Document`s are a dataclass representing something that is stored in a `VectorIndex`.
 They have a reference to an Embedding database object, a vector (for the embedding) and an unstructured metadata dict.
 This class allows us to store anything in a `VectorIndex` without needing to build indexes that hold specific types of object.